 Things took a stranger turn a few weeks later, however, when I presented Boxer with a Christmas gift (I believe it was a book on the construction of the Panama Canal), as we had exchanged such presents in the past.
 He had apparently not planned to reciprocate that year but a few hours later, I got what appeared to be a self-published, express-printed catalogue on his Ecce Homo work in the Biennial, with a very long and dramatic explanatory text.
 He had apparently also given this catalogue to others as a present.
 In it, the meaning of the painting was explained in great detail.
 The grotesque creatures in the painting, the text explained, were the three “witches” in the art world that made his (Boxer’s) life miserable and he noted that one was blonde, one red-headed, and one dark-haired.
 The blonde witch, which was obviously me, was identified as the chief tormentor and a particularly loathsome creature which he labeled as the “worm-witch.”
 I am still trying to figure out who the other “witches” might have been, and if they were indeed all female, but I have some ideas.
 Needless to say, this self-published catalogue was one of the most bizarre Christmas gifts I have ever received, and it certainly did not reflect the spirit of the season, but I also left it at that.
 Boxer finally retired from the NGJ in 2013.

-My next encounter with such retaliatory representations came in 2014, when we launched the significantly revamped and renamed Jamaica Biennial in 2014.
+My next encounter with such retaliatory representations came in 2014, when we launched the significantly revamped and renamed Jamaica Biennial.
 One artist, Christopher Irons, submitted two works to the juried section.
 One made reference to the Vybz Kartel murder trial and, specifically, the reference to Clarke’s shoes as local slang for guns, while the other lambasted me.
 The work in question was a curious contraption which consisted of a standing multi-panel structure, roughly made from what appeared to be recycled wood, with mixed media collages on all panels.
-These collages all depicted me, using a head shot that had appeared in the local media, spliced onto the body a Hitler-saluting Nazi officer.
-There was also a reference to the Minister of Culture in some of these collages, whose image was collaged onto a kite being flown by me.
+These collages all depicted me, using a head shot that had appeared in the local media, spliced onto the body of a Hitler-saluting Nazi officer.
+There was also a reference to the Minister of Culture, whose image was collaged onto a kite being flown by me.
 I was also, in one of the panels, shown as “presiding’ over an outhouse, with the Belgian flag as the backdrop, and with the inscription “you are not welcome to shit on us.”
-Because of its inflammatory content, I brought the work to the attention of the then board, and recommended to allow it to go to the jury, but the decision was made that it should not go forward.
+Because of its inflammatory content, I brought the work to the attention of the then Board, and recommended to allow it to go to the jury, but the decision was made that it should not go forward.
 The other submission by Irons, which was a much stronger work, was accepted and shown prominently in the exhibition.

 A similar scenario unfolded for the 2017 Jamaica Biennial, to which Irons again submitted two works, including one in which I was again lambasted, this time along with a senior faculty member (also female) at the Edna Manley College (EMC).
 Irons was at that time participating, on a part-time basis, in the EMC degree-upgrade program.
 In this case, the depiction was even more lurid than the 2014 submission: the base element was a very strange-looking, roughly made brown-glazed ceramic form, about 2 1/2 feet tall, that consisted of the fused heads of myself and my colleague, with my “face” in front of a giant erect penis from which seemingly putrid ejaculate was spouting.
 In addition, a female panty was stretched over the head and photographs of myself and my colleague had been collaged to its crotch.
 There were also graffiti-like inscriptions on the panty and the ceramic form, that made reference to the NGJ and the EMC, and the two persons depicted.